Sleeping Dogs (2024 film): Plot

 After Roy returns from meeting with Devereaux, Dr. Westlake arrives at Roy's house to return the manuscript.
 She refutes the notion that she and Finn were in love.
 After Dr. Westlake leaves, Devereaux attempts to run over Roy with a pick-up truck but is shot dead in self-defense.

 Based on his fractured, but returning memories, Roy goes to a bar that he used to frequent.
 From the current bartender, he receives some cursory details about a former bartender, Diane.
 Roy then goes to Dr. Wieder's house.
 He finds a baseball bat buried in the garden.
 Dr. Westlake/Laura Baines shows up, followed by Jimmy.
 They start explaining their connection to Dr. Wieder's murder.
 After Laura had read Finn's manuscript, she realized that Devereaux would be implicated.
 Based on that revelation, Jimmy now understands her connection to the deaths of Finn and Devereaux.
 Jimmy begins to explain it to Roy, but before he can finish, Laura shoots Jimmy who falls to the ground.
 She then takes aim at Roy, but is shot in the back by the dying Jimmy.
 Before taking his last breath, Jimmy says he did everything for Roy.

 Roy's memories continue to return.
 He recalls Devereaux mentioning bartender Diane as one of Dr. Wieder's sexual exploits.
 Roy now realizes that Diane is his ex-wife.
 Diane had been treated by Dr. Wieder to get rid of painful memories of her alcoholic father.
 Dr. Wieder took advantage of Diane and got their sex act on tape.
-Laura Baines hands that recording to Roy who, after watching it, proceeds to Dr. Wieder's home and clubs him to death.
-Arriving at the murder scene, Jimmy helps Roy avoid repercussions.
-As a consequence of their cover-up, Isaac Samuel, an innocent man, had spent ten years of his life in prison.
+Laura Baines handed that recording to Roy who, after watching it, proceeded to Dr. Wieder's home and clubbed him to death.
+Arriving at the murder scene, Jimmy helped Roy avoid repercussions.
+As a consequence of their cover-up, Isaac Samuel, an innocent man, spent ten years of his life on death row.